|

 Top Recommendations:

-Here is a helpful Map for your late-afternoon to dinner route to make navigating easy.
+Here is a Map for your late-afternoon to dinner route to make navigating easy.
+Click on and save the image below to you phone or google account. ⬇️

 Evening in Munich